wp-plugins/mycred/readme.txt

 * Fixed Bug #31 - Language files are not loaded.
 * Fixed Bug #32 - Incorrect spelling of the myCRED_Hook class for Events Manager causes white screen of death.
 * Fixed Bug #33 - Hooks run() method fires to early causing custom hooks to fail to run.
-* Fixed Bug #34 - Import Add-on does not log import.
+* Fixed Bug #34 - Import Add-on' CubePoints import does not log import.

 = 1.1 =
 * Added new Email Notices Add-on.